AnTasMes/Linkage-Disequilibrium/readme.md

 ### Dependencies

-Required modules are (install with `pip install`):

-- selenium
-- openpyxl
-- pandas

-Start the app by starting `main.py`.
+`pip install selenium openpyxl pandas`

+App should be started from `main.py`

 ### Excel